SolverConfig – Solver Configuration Reference

 instance = QUBOInstance(coefficients=coefficients)

-embedding_config = EmbeddingConfig(embedding_method="greedy", traps=instance.size)
+embedding_config = EmbeddingConfig(embedding_method="greedy", greedy_traps=instance.size)

 backend_config = BackendConfig(backend="qutip", device=DeviceType.DIGITAL_ANALOG_DEVICE,)